It's More than Just the Baby Blues

 Many doctors chalk up how you are feeling to baby blues, lack of sleep or hormones.
 The reality is if you don’t feel like yourself, and your baby is more than two weeks old, go and talk to a doctor.
 I had a history of depression, which my doctor was aware of, and I was still told that I didn’t have it.
 Well newsflash I had postpartum depression and unfortunately I went undiagnosed for close to nine months.
 I went to several medical professionals before someone really listened to me and heard me out.
 The thing I learned from this whole experience is the only who will fight for you is you.

-I had the opportunity to speak about my struggles with postpartum depression through an amazing organization called http://www.fearlessmom.com I shared my story, in a roundtable discussion with a therapist who specializes in anxiety and depression as well as the head of Fearless Mom and another mom.
+I had the opportunity to speak about my struggles with postpartum depression through an amazing organization called http://www.fearlessmom.com I shared my story, in a roundtable discussion with a therapist who specializes in anxiety and depression.

 I hope this talk sheds some light on what you are going through or what you have overcome, and please if you know someone who you think needs help, reach out and encourage them.
 We are all in this together.